liam2/liam2/doc/usersguide/source/environment.rst

 LIAM 2
 ------

 We package LIAM 2 into an executable.
-Python is bundled with the executable and does not need to be installed seperately.
+Python is bundled with the executable and does not need to be installed separately.
 The package bundles all the extra modules (NumPy, NumExpr, Pytables, ...) we use.

 In the future we plan a GUI-version of the program.